Proantagonist/SupremeGamingRules/Ark/PVP/pvp.md

 - Offline raiding of a `T2` base is permitted only by `T2-`.
 - Online raids are unrestricted for `T2-`

-#### T3: Metal (Acive Defenses)
+#### T3: Metal (With Defenses)

 - `T3` tribes are those that should have sufficient means and resources to mount a reasonable defense.
 - Offline and online raids are unrestricted for `T3-`.
 Base wipes permitted.
 - Offline and online raids by `T4+` are permitted within reason.
 Base wipes are not permitted.

-#### T4: Metal (Acive Defenses, Multi-Server Presence)
+#### T4: Metal (With Defenses, Multi-Server Presence)

 - Offline raids are unrestricted for `T4-` .
 - Online Raids are unrestricted for `T5-`.

 #### T5: Tek and or Ascension

-- `T5` tribes are the masters of the Ark and include, amongst their ranks, at least one member that has ascended at least once, make use of Tek Tier in their defenses, upon inspection are found to have tek defenses in place ready to activate in the event of an attack.
+- `T5` tribes are the masters of the Ark and include, amongst their ranks, at least one member that has ascended at least once, make use of Tek Tier in their defenses or offenses, upon inspection are found to have Tek defenses in place ready to activate in the event of an attack.
 - Offline and Online Raids are unrestricted for `T5-`.

 #### Temporal Raid Restrictions and Exceptions

-- `T3+` tribes are permitted a **maximum** of 1 **online** raid per week of a `T2-`.
+- `T3+` tribes are permitted a **maximum** of 1 **online** raid per week of a `T2`.
 That is to say if you are a member of a `T3+`, your tribe as a whole is permitted only 1 combined **online** attack of a defenseless base per week.
 If reported and found to be in excess of this appropriate sanction will be enforced.
 - `T4+` tribes are permitted a **maximum** of 2 **offline** raids per week of a `T3`.
 That is to say if you are a member of a `T4+`, your tribe as a whole is permitted only 2 combined **offline** attacks on a `T3`.
 If reported and found to be in excess of this appropriate sanction will be enforced.
 - `T5` Tribes are restricted to a **maximum** of 4 **offline** raids per week of any `T4`.
 Online base wipes are permitted, but not permitted offline.